Document Automation

 Control workflow transitions using flexible business rules with Common Expression Language (CEL):

-entity.data_classification == "financial" && user.seniority >= "senior"
+entity.classification == "vulnerability" && user.seniority >= "principal"

-// Time-based restrictions
+// Time-based restrictions for production rollout windows

 now.getHours() >= 9 && now.getHours() < 17